Tangata murihiku

-Tangata murihiku is a species of Orsolobidae.
+Tangata murihiku is a species in the spider family Orsolobidae.
 The species is endemic to New Zealand.

 Taxonomy

 This species was described in 1985 by Ray Forster and Norman Platnick from male and female specimens collected in Southland.
 The holotype is stored in Otago Museum.

 Description

 The male is recorded at 2.22mm in length whereas the female is 2.36mm.
 The abdomen is patterned dorsally.

 Distribution

 This species is only known from high rainfall areas in the south east of the South Island, New Zealand.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".